About Me

 headshot

-I write about insights that can only be gleaned from deep, fundamental understanding.
+I write about insights gleaned from deep, fundamental understanding.

-Content goes beyond what can be ChatGPT'd: it is content that emerges at the intersection of ideas - the thoughts authors of scientific journals express between the lines.
+Content goes beyond what can be prompted: it is a glimpse into the intersection of ideas - the thoughts authors of scientific journals express between the lines.
 What can you expect?
 1. Passion for science.
 Put eloquently, the sharing of a symphony of molecules oscillating at rhythmic frequency, the crystallisation of a complex diffraction pattern; the solving of a structure through 'reasoning' driven by matrices crunching numbers on etched silicon substrates.
-2. Infequent posting.
-Everything I write about is because it caught my eye.
+2. Infrequent posting.
+Everything I write about is because it caught my eye and is translationally valuable.
 Curiosity is at the centre of all writings.
 3. Deep technical reads.

 I write under the pen name Dispersion Limits, and am also a core contributor to Decoding Science.